 Essential CEO Dashboard Examples & Templates

 Now that we’ve considered the benefits of working with a modern dashboard for CEOs, it’s time to explore some real-life CEO dashboard templates.
-These 4 very different but equally powerful examples are interactive, and visual, and provide a level of insight that fosters enhanced leadership in a number of areas.
+These very different but equally powerful examples are interactive and visual and provide a level of insight that fosters enhanced leadership in a number of areas.

 Let’s start with our CEO KPI dashboard focused on finances and satisfaction levels.

-CEOs need to track the financial performance of a company, but also focus on the team and customers to generate the best possible insights and move the business forward.
+CEOs need to track the financial development of a company but also focus on the team and customers to generate the best possible insights and move the company forward.
 In our first CEO corporate dashboard, we focus on exactly that.

 **click to enlarge**

 By monitoring financial health with the help of high-level financial KPIs such as revenue, EBIT, net income, and cost breakdown, each executive has immense data to monitor and optimize the financial performance of a company.
 Additionally, modern CEOs need to stay connected to the team and customers to know their satisfaction levels.
-This is important in our digital age as employees will switch companies if they're not satisfied.
-The same you can assume for customers.
+This is important in our digital age, as employees will switch companies if they're not satisfied.
+The same can be assumed for customers.

 CEO metrics explained:

 - Gross profit margin:

 This financial chart expounds on the total sales revenue you keep after accounting for all costs related to your product or service.
 It's an important metric to track since you can evaluate how efficient your operational processes are.